DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/README.md

 ## Using FTP to Manage Saves
 * The Apollo Save Tool FTP Server feature allows you to download and upload saves from an FTP server.
-## You must be connected to the same network on both devices and set up the necessary permissions.
+## For local LAN servers you must be connected to the same network on both devices and a set up the necessary permissions.
+Optionally if you have a ftp server webhost or from a company ftp://66.77.88.99 , ftp://mywebhost.com , etc you can connect to the external server.
+* Local LAN is faster.
 ### FileZilla
 1. Download and install FileZilla Server.
 2. Open it and create a host user and password.